david-dick/firefox-marionette/README.md

 ## browser\_version

-This method returns version of firefox.
+This method returns the current version of firefox.

 ## bye